redwarp/blog/content/image-filters/index.md

 Contrarily to the CPU approach, where we would write one piece of code that iterates on every pixel to calculate it's grayscale value, the compute shader will be a piece of code that runs concurrently on each pixel.

-We declare two variable, input and output texture, that match the textures we created in `rust` .
+We declare two variable, input and output texture, that match the textures we created in `Rust` .
 The output is of the type `texture_storage_2d` , with the same `rgba8unorm` type as before.

 Our `grayscale_main` function declares a **workgroup size**, but more on that later.